frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 ### Background

-In our initial implementation of a client-side CLI, we noticed issue that raised some questions on the CLI being intuitive and how to use it.
+In our initial implementation of a client-side CLI, we noticed some issues that raised some questions on the CLI being intuitive and how to use it.
 Since then, we decided to take a different approach to improve the UX.
 Shedding more light on the issues:

 - In the initial implementation, we bundled the server and client program into one binary.
 This meant some commands like `convoy server` relied on the `convoy.json` config file while other commands like `convoy listen` relied on a different config file - `config.yml` .
 This wasn’t very intuitive — which command was for the server and which command was for the client?
 To solve this we now release two binaries `convoy` ( Our server program ) and `convoy-cli` ( Our client program )
 - Secondly, convoy is a webhooks gateway it is able to ingest webhooks from providers as well as send webhooks to consumers.
 To achieve this, we created two project types - `Incoming` and `Outgoing` projects.
 We realised that building a client-side program for the former is way easier than building for the latter.
 We decided to split up their implementation: